“Ocean’s 8” star Awkwafina is stealing the show on all fronts

 She spent time behind the counter of a bodega.
 She worked for a while at an air conditioning company.
 She did a bunch of under-the-table odd jobs, and had stints at a major Japanese restaurant and in a publishing house publicity department.
 She was stationed at her most comfortable office job yet when, in 2012, she finally decided to make a real run at Awkwafina.

 Lum worked with director Court Dunn to make the legit-looking video for “My Vag.”
-Awkwafina’s debut is a delightful absurdity that alternates between rooftop dancing and a G-rated gynecological excavation, where the star extracts a Big Gulp and way too much police tape from a woman in stirrups.
+Awkwafina’s debut is a delightful absurdity that alternates between rooftop stunting and a G-rated gynecological excavation, where the star extracts a Big Gulp and way too much police tape from a woman in stirrups.
 Worried that her employers would recognize her, Lum donned a pair of disco glasses to obscure her face, creating part of what became her signature look.
-She comes across as equal parts ultrahip NYC club kid and approachable goofball.
+She comes across in the video as equal parts ultrahip NYC club kid and approachable goofball.

-When the video came out, she sat watching the viewer stats rise like a stock ticker: 100, 4000, 70,000.
+When “My Vag” came out, the creator sat watching viewer stats rise like a stock ticker: 100, 4000, 70,000.
 Perhaps they’d climb high enough to lead to something, the demand for more music at the very least.
 (The tally now stands at 2.4 million views.)
-Before she could figure out her next move, though, her employer did recognize her in the viral video and she got fired.
-It was more of a boost than a blow, though, injecting her with a no-plan-B sense of urgency.
+Before she could figure out her next move, though, her employer did recognize her from the viral video and she got fired.
+It was more of a boost than a blow, injecting Lum with a no-plan-B sense of urgency.
 She had a brand now, and a calling card.
 Awkwafina was a go.

 “It all happened very quickly,” she says.
 “My phone just started ringing.
 That video hit way harder than I ever thought.”

 Other videos followed, but Lum didn’t wait long before seizing her first opportunity to branch out.
 The production company Astronauts Wanted, which worked with Vine celebrities like Cameron Dallas and Nash Grier, reached out and asked if she had any ideas.
 She did.
 She imagined an Awkwafina talk show, where she would vamp around New York City, interviewing homeless people and prostitutes.
 Astronauts Wanted assured her that was not possible.
-They compromised, though, and created Tawk, a show for Verizon go90 where she interviewed comedians and actors like Phoebe Robinson and Alia Shawkat in between sketches and rap interludes.
+They compromised, though, and created Tawk, a show for Verizon go90 where Lum interviewed comedians and actors like Phoebe Robinson and Alia Shawkat in between sketches and rap interludes.
 The roving talk show filmed in bodegas on the Lower East Side or laundromats in Bushwick.
 It gave fans of her rapping a chance to hear her sandpaper-raspy speaking voice and see her ecstatic, IDGAF dance moves.

-Lum quickly became super busy, making her album, 2014’s Yellow Rangers, at night while working on her talk show, and somehow finding the time to write a book, Awkwafina’s NYC.
-She also got cast on Girl Code, the comedy advice show on MTV.
-From an early age, she had always wanted to be on television and now she was.
-She hadn’t really considered acting, though, as a career possibility—at least not until Seth Rogen and his fellow producers saw the video for “My Vag,” and thought Lum should have a part in Neighbors 2: Sorority Rising.
+Lum quickly became super busy, making her 2014 album, Yellow Rangers, while also working on her talk show and somehow finding the time to write a book, Awkwafina’s NYC.
+She also got cast on MTV’s comedy advice show, Girl Code.
+From an early age, Lum had always wanted to be on television; now she was.
+She hadn’t really considered acting as a career possibility, though, at least not until Seth Rogen and some fellow producers saw the video for “My Vag,” and thought Lum should be in Neighbors 2: Sorority Rising.
 It was a level-jump that seemed to come out of nowhere.

 “I just never expected that I would be needed for acting,” she says.
 “But when I was on air for Tawk or for Girl Code, I was able to harness this kind of creative ability that I couldn’t do in lyrics or a musical setting and acting bleeds into that.
 I’m able to give something else to this collaborative project I couldn’t really do musically and I love that shit.”